 He and his team placed straps around each cannon (ranging from approximately 200 to 900 pounds), partially inflated lift bags, moved the cannons off the reef, and then towed them by boat to a nearby boat launch, where they used a piece of sailboat decking to slide them out of the water.
 Hanselmann calls it their “cost-effective cannon recovery system.”
 Only six were recovered—the other two, the smallest ones, may have been moved by a storm.
 INAC did not have the facilities to store or treat the cannons.
 The Smithsonian Tropical Research Institute then agreed to keep them for almost a year, until a private preservation group based in Panama City, Patronato Panamá Viejo, could outfit their conservation lab to study them.
 They prepared the cannons for display in a museum next to the ruins of the original Spanish Panama City—the very one sacked by Morgan.
 If confirmed to be his, the cannons will be the only documented archaeological evidence of the pirate raid.

+Using canvas straps and lift bags, archaeologists retrieve cannons thought to have been used by Henry Morgan’s fleet.
 Captain Henry Morgan was the premier buccaneer of his age, the man who ransomed Portobello, Panama, and the man who used his own flagship as a decoy and feinted a landward attack to sneak out of heavily defended Maracaibo Harbor in Venezuela.
 “The name Morgan was really legend in the Caribbean,” says Stephan Talty, author of Empire of Blue Water, about Morgan’s career.
 His modern image—drawn largely from rum bottles—depicts a dashing, anarchic gadabout, but Morgan was more strategist than swashbuckler.
 He was also a patriot, from a good military family, who operated as a privateer, a pirate licensed by the British Crown to steal from other countries’ ships and settlements—especially Spain’s.
 “Morgan was sort of the point of the spear with regard to [England’s handling of] the Spanish Main,” says Talty.

 Perhaps the boldest gambit in a career full of them was his attack on Panama City, one of the richest cities in the Spanish Main.
 From his base of operations in Port Royal, Jamaica, Morgan assembled a fleet of 36 ships, 1,846 men, and almost 250 cannons.
 Their plan was to take Fort San Lorenzo, sail up the Chagres River, and traverse the Camino de Cruces to the city—and then loot and pillage it.
 In January 1671, an advance party of three ships and 470 men arrived at the mouth of the Chagres, anchored nearby, and canoed and hiked in to attack the well-armed fort from the rear.
 For two days the Spanish soldiers fought hard, but the pirates prevailed.
 The rest of the fleet soon arrived.
 Perhaps it was an excess of enthusiasm, perhaps a navigational error, but upon arrival, five of Morgan’s ships, including his flagship, wrecked violently on Lajas Reef, just below the newly taken fort.
 “While he’s a brilliant military strategist with a serious stroke of luck, Morgan was not perhaps the best navigator,” says Hanselmann.
 They hit the reef so hard that the ships shattered, and 10 men and the fleet’s only woman (a “bruja,” or witch, Morgan kept on staff) drowned.